Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

+Examples of non-separated Pr\"ufer spaces which are not schematic will be given in \S\ref{examsec}.
+On the other hand, we have the following result.

+\begin{prop} Let $X$ be a separated quasi-compact integral algebraic space.
+Then there exists a modification $Z\to X$ such that $Z$ is a scheme.
+In particular, any separated Pr\"ufer algebraic space $X$ is a scheme. \end{prop} \begin{proof} Let $\eta\in X$ be the generic point.
+By approximation of morphisms \cite[Theorem D]{rydapr}, there exists an affine morphism $f\:X\to X_0$, where $X_0$ is separated and of finite type over $\bfZ$.
+Replacing $X_0$ with the schematic image of $X$ we may also assume that it is irreducible with generic point $\veps=f(\eta)$.
+By Chow's lemma \cite[Ch.
+IV, Theorem~3.1]{Knu} there exists a modification $Y_0\to X_0$ such that $Y_0$ is quasi-projective over $\bfZ$.
+Then $Y_0$ is a scheme, and since $Y:=Y_0\times_{X_0}X$ is affine over $Y_0$, it is a scheme too.
+Since $Y_0\to X_0$ is an isomorphism over $\veps$, the morphism $g\:Y\to X$ is an isomorphism over $\eta$ and hence the schematic closure $Z$ of $g^{-1}(\eta)$ in $Y$ is a modification of $X$.
+Obviously, $Z$ is a scheme.

+If $X$ is Pr\"ufer then by the above every connected component $X_i$ of $X$ possesses a modification $Z_i$ which is a scheme.
+But $Z_i=X_i$ by the Pr\"uferness. \end{proof}

-(ii) Although it is easy to describe Pr\"ufer schemes using the theory of Pr\"ufer domains, it is more difficult to descend this description to algebraic spaces.
+\begin{rem} Although it is easy to describe Pr\"ufer schemes using the theory of Pr\"ufer domains, it is more difficult to descend this description to algebraic spaces (in the non-separated case).
 The main difficulty is that not any closed subscheme of the non-Pr\"ufer locus of a scheme $X$ (which is a subset of $X$ closed under specialization) may serve as the modification locus of a modification $X'\to X$.
-In particular, one can easily see that any spectrum of a semivaluation ring (see \S\ref{semisec} below) does not admit modifications that modify only the closed point $s$, but such a spectrum is usually not Pr\"ufer.
-In order to gain better control on the modification loci we are going to introduce the notion of a Pr\"ufer pair. \end{rem}
+For example, assume that $A$ is a semivaluation ring from \S\ref{semisec} such that $R\subsetneq k$.
+Then it can be easily checked that $S=\Spec(A)$ does not admit modifications that modify only the closed point.
+On the other hand, $S$ is not Pr\"ufer when $B$ is not a valuation ring.
+In order to gain a better control on the modification loci we are going to introduce the notion of a Pr\"ufer pair. \end{rem}